lamnhan066/isolate_manager/README.md

 ### Max number of Queues

-You can set the `maxCount` (the max number of the queued computations) of an `IsolateManager` or `IsolateManagerShared`, if this value is <= 0, the number of queues is unlimited.
+You can set the maximum number of the queued computations for an `IsolateManager` or `IsolateManagerShared` by changing the `maxCount` value.

+If the `maxCount` is <= 0, the max number of the queued computations is unlimited.

 ### How a new computation is added if the max queues is exceeded

-When creating a new `IsolateManager` or `IsolateManagerShared`, you can specify the `queueStrategy` to control the way that a new computation is added or a computation is got from the Queue.
-There are 3 base strategies:
+When creating a new `IsolateManager` or `IsolateManagerShared`, you can define the `queueStrategy` to control how new computations are added to or retrieved from the queue.
+There are four fundamental strategies:

 ```dart
 /// Unlimited queued computations (default).